 Santos Museum of Economic BotanyFree

-Part of the Botanic Gardens and State Herbarium of South Australia and the last of its kind in the world, the Santos Museum of Economic Botany is home to an amazing permanent collection, much of which dates back to the original museum display 130 years ago.
+It's the last museum of its kind in the world, and home to an amazing permanent collection, much of which dates back to the original museum display 130 years ago.

 The building is a treasure in itself and has been lovingly restored featuring many original details.

 Fruit Model Showcase - made in Germany these incredibly life-like papier-mâché fruit models are for more than just admiring; they were used to educate farmers on establishing crops in the 1800s.

 Fungi Model Showcase - can you spot the real fungi?
 Challenge yourself as you explore the collection of 210 papier-mâché models showcasing fungi in different stages of growth.

 'Grove' - be spellbound as you discover artist Fiona Hall’s cabinet of curiosities that explores the relationship between nature and culture.